-For the first time in over 30 years, a major solo exhibition is dedicated to the furniture designer, Bauhäusler and Burg teacher Erich Dieckmann (1896-1944).
-With around 120 pieces of furniture, graphics, designs and drawings as well as contemporary positions dealing with Dieckmann's design approaches, the exhibition pays tribute to a formative designer who, like Marcel Breuer, experimented with forms and materials and developed type furniture programs based on strictly geometric forms.
-The exhibition is on view in Berlin and Halle (Saale), the two cities in which Dieckmann had a significant impact.
+For the first time in over 30 years, a major solo exhibition is featuring furniture designer Erich Dieckmann (1896–1944), who taught at the Bauhaus and the arts and crafts school at Burg Giebichenstein in Halle (Saale).
+The exhibition – featuring some 120 pieces of furniture, graphics, designs and drawings, as well as contemporary works based on Dieckmann’s approach to design – pays tribute to an influential designer who, like Marcel Breuer, experimented with forms and materials and developed series of modular furniture using rigorously geometric forms.
+The exhibition can be viewed in Berlin and Halle (Saale), the two cities where Dieckmann’s impact was greatest.

 Erich Dieckmann and the Bauhaus